Hard Palate Cancer

 The hard palate is the anterior bony portion of the roof of the mouth.
 It is a part of the oral cavity and cancers can develop from here.
 The most common type of cancer is squamous cell carcinoma of the hard palate.
 Hard palate squamous cell carcinoma develops from the thin, flat squamous cells lining the mucosal surface of the bone (periosteum) here.

 The exact cause of hard palate cancer is unknown.
-Tobacco use, alcohol consumption, precancerous lesions, and weakened immune system are the main risk factors for the formation of hard palate cancers.
+Tobacco use, alcohol consumption, precancerous lesions, and weakened immunity are the main risk factors for the formation of hard palate cancers.
 Hard palate cancers usually give signs and symptoms in the early stages.
 Avoiding risk factors is beneficial in hard palate cancer prevention.

 The diagnosis of hard palate cancer can be made by biopsy.
 The survival rate may vary depending on the type, stage, and spread of the hard palate cancer.
 Generally, the main treatments for hard palate cancer are surgery, radiation therapy, and chemotherapy.